Spring 2023

 Course Description:

 Multiculturalism is often celebrated as the ideal approach to managing racial, cultural, and religious differences within society.
 However, this concept has also been critiqued for the ways in which it masks systemic inequalities and deep-seated prejudices.
-Focusing on questions of race, power, and privilege, this course will examine narratives of multiculturalism in the United States, Canada, and Malaysia.
-Over the course of the semester, students will read and respond to a diverse range of sources including: poetry, fiction, scholarly essays, advertising campaigns, political speeches, and national laws.
-In addition to engaging these texts and contexts through ongoing class discussions and debates, students will also produce formal and creative essays, opinion pieces, and an interdisciplinary research project.
+Focusing on questions of race, power, and privilege, this course will examine narratives of multiculturalism in North America, Europe, and Southeast Asia.
+Students will read and respond to a diverse range of sources including: poetry, fiction, scholarly essays, advertising campaigns, political speeches, and national laws.
+Our primary literary texts will include Tash Aw's The Face: Strangers on a Pier (2016), Ta-Nehisi Coates' Between the World and Me (2015), and Kamila Shamsie's Home Fire (2017).
 This course aims to help students strengthen their analytical writing, critical thinking, and close reading skills, thereby enabling them to understand and critique how multiculturalism has shaped the lived experiences of communities around the world.

 Instructor: Sarah Kersh